DPO-Group/DPO_WooCommerce/dpo-group-for-woocommerce/readme.txt

 4. WooCommerce Admin Product Page Settings

 == Changelog ==
+= 1.1.3 - 2023-04-26 =
+ * Tested on WooCommerce 7.6.0 and Wordpress 6.2.
+ * Add support for WooCommerce Blocks.
+ * Bug fixes and improvements.

 = 1.1.2 - 2023-02-16 =
  * Tested on WooCommerce 7.3.0 and Wordpress 6.1.1.
  * Update for PHP 8.0.